SkEditorTeam/SkEditorDocs/docs/en-US/advanced/contributing.md

 ## Features

 Features are a bit trickier.
-If you want to implement a new feature, it would be best to ask first on Discord - either privately (by messaging Notro) or in the Discord server.
+If you want to implement a new feature, it would be best to ask first on Discord - either privately (by messaging Notro) or in the Discord server (`#dev` channel is the perfect place).
 This way, we can discuss the feature first.
 I wouldn't want your work to go to waste!